In a rush? Skip straight to the cranberry orange recipe on my Tumblr!

-This festive and fun bread comes together with almost no effort at all.
+This fun bread comes together with almost no effort at all.
 In just a few steps, you can have delicious cranberry-orange bread ready to eat.

 Move oven rack to lowest position to prevent the top of your bread from burning before the rest of it has finished baking.
 Preheat oven to 350 degrees Fahrenheit, and grease the bottom of your pans (or pan).